lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 where:

 * SHA2 instantiations are defined in [FIPS180].

+Note: The rationale for using SHA512 with id-MLDSA44-Ed25519 is that Section 5.1 in [RFC8032] explicitly defines SHA512 as hash algorithm for Ed25519.

 Note:  The Hash ML-DSA Composite identifiers are not included in this list because the message content is already digested before being passed to the Composite-ML-DSA.Sign() function.